Skip to Main Content

 Morning:

 The city’s glorious past is still palpable in its samurai quarters, former pleasure quarters and temples.
-The Kenrokuen Gardens and the imposing, recreated castle buildings, which we will walk through led by our Instructor, attest to the power of the Clan’s wealth and evoke their grand lifestyle.
+The Kenrokuen Gardens and the imposing, recreated castle buildings, which we will walk through led by our Group Leader, attest to the power of the Clan’s wealth and evoke their grand lifestyle.

 Lunch: